 6. Offer to commence ATC Training.
-If you satisfy all of the medical and security requirement you will be issued with an official offer to become and ATC Trainee.
+If you satisfy all of the medical and security requirement you will be issued with an official offer to become and Air Traffic Control trainee (ATC trainee).

 7. Start ATC Training.
-Once you have accepted the offer you start your journey to become an Air Traffic Controller and receive your initial training at our Melbourne Training Centre.
+Once you have accepted the offer you start your journey to become an ATC Trainee.

 You will undergo training to become an air traffic controller at Airservices training facilities in Melbourne.
 Training delivery is face-to-face and consists of theory and practical components, with practical training undertaken in air traffic control simulators.
 The training program varies, however it is approximately 12 months for the Tower stream and 14 months for the Enroute stream.
 On-the-job training times can also vary.